seriouslyjs/NpmGitInit/README.md

 pnpm init
 ```

-Then follow the interactive prompts to select an organization and configure your repository.
+Follow the interactive prompts to select an organization and configure your repository.

 ## How It Works

-The `node-init-wrapper.sh` script is designed to streamline the process of setting up a new Node.js project by automating several steps that are typically done manually. **The script only cares if you call `init`** and returns early if not.
-Here's an overview of what happens behind the scenes when you run the script:
+The `node-init-wrapper.sh` script streamlines the process of setting up a new Node.js project by automating several steps. **The script only cares if you call `init`** and returns early if not.
+Here's an overview of what happens behind the scenes:

 ### Detecting the Current Folder

-- When you execute `npm init`, `yarn init`, or `pnpm init`, the script first detects the name of the current working directory.
-This name is used to create a new GitHub repository, assuming that your project's name will be the same as the folder's name.
+- When you execute `npm init`, `yarn init`, or `pnpm init`, the script detects the name of the current working directory.
+This name is used to create a new GitHub repository.

 ### Creating a GitHub Repository

-- The script then prompts you to choose a GitHub organization for the new repository.
-It fetches the list of organizations you are a part of using the GitHub CLI and presents them as options.
+- The script prompts you to choose a GitHub organization for the new repository.
+It presents the list of organizations you are a part of using the GitHub CLI.
 - If you don't choose an organization, it defaults to creating the repository under your personal GitHub account.
 - The repository is created with the name matching your current directory and is set to private by default.

 ### Cloning the Repository

 - After creating the GitHub repository, the script clones it into your current working directory.
 This sets up a Git remote named `origin` pointing to your new GitHub repository.
-- This step ensures that your local directory and the GitHub repository are linked, making it ready for version control and collaboration.
+- This step links your local directory and the GitHub repository, ready for version control and collaboration.

 ### Running the Original Init Command

-- The script then executes the original `npm init`, `yarn init`, or `pnpm init` command.
-This step initializes your project as a Node.js project, creating a `package.json` file with the necessary details.
+- The script executes the original `npm init`, `yarn init`, or `pnpm init` command.
+This initializes your project as a Node.js project, creating a `package.json` file.
 - You'll be prompted with the usual questions by `npm`, `yarn`, or `pnpm` to configure your `package.json`.

 ### Staging and Committing